coopdevs/decidim-module-action_delegator/README.md

 `decidim_users` tables although this doesn't follow Decidim's convention of using gids, such as `gid://decidim/Decidim::User/1`.

-You can use `Decidim::ActionDelegato::DelegatedVotes::Versions` query object for that matter.
+You can use `Decidim::ActionDelegato::DelegatedVotesVersions` query object for that matter.

 ## Contributing